Field Team OS Upgrades: Practical Low‑Downtime Rollout

 Audit the fleet before you touch a device

-A fleet audit should answer one question.
-Which devices can upgrade without disrupting selling activity, and which ones need a different plan?
+A fleet audit should answer one question: which devices can upgrade without disrupting selling activity, and which ones need a different plan?

 Pull device data and business context together.
 Hardware status alone is not enough.
 A healthy laptop in the hands of a rep heading into quarter‑end account reviews is still a bad candidate for this week’s rollout.